Cherries Health Benefits

 Some research has even heralded cherries health benefits to include the ability to fight memory loss, lower cholesterol, help your sleep patterns and fight diabetes.
 It is hard to beat a list of benefits like that one.

 It appears the scientific world is coming around to the world of cherries and cherries health attributes.
 The latest reports show that tart cherry juice concentrate has the highest antioxidant potency score of all other fruits or vegetables.
 Free radicals are toxins that are believed to cause or worsen many diseases by taking the electrons from our cells, and leaving them weak or damaged.
 The theory is, if you eat food sources rich in antioxidants, these antioxidants will provide the electrons these free radicals need, thus causing them to leave the healthy cells alone.

 Did you know that the benefits of eating cherries or using cherry products have been known about for centuries?
 Since the beginning of written history families have passed down their home remedies to future generations.
-Cherries and cherry concentrate have been used for gout and other inflammatory diseases for hundreds of years.
-Cherry pits have even been found in caves of prehistoric man.
+Cherries and cherries concentrate have been used for gout and other inflammatory diseases for 100s of years.
+Cherry pits have even been found in caves of prehistoric people.

 As you have probably noted, we have a huge selection of information on cherries health benefits as well as cherries in general.
 If you are a cherry lover you may want to bookmark us since we are constantly coming up with new and interesting articles.